 - Despite the high number of potential fraud cases being reported to Centrelink, they aren’t resulting in a significant reduction in our national welfare expenditure.

 - Don’t forget about the Centrelink ‘fake debt’ debacle in which many Aussie welfare payment recipients were falsely accused of having a debt to repay.

 - It seems that just like that initiative, tip-offs about welfare cheats are having little impact.

 - The Aussie government splashes a huge amount of cash on welfare payments each year.

-- In the current financial year, over $164 billion will be issued in welfare benefit payments – that’s 36% of the Australian Government’s total expenditure!
+- In the current financial year, over $180 billion will be issued in welfare benefit payments – that’s 36% of the Australian Government’s total expenditure!

 - When you consider what a huge amount of money that is, identifying $40 million in fraudulent payments is just a small drop in the ocean.

 How are people rigging the system?

 - Many welfare benefit overpayments are accidently incurred.

 - But in many cases, welfare payment recipients are lying about their circumstances.